top of page

 Do you perform assessments?

 Yes.
 During intake and case formulation I perform a psychological assessment to determine diagnosis and treatment planning.
-More detailed psychiatric testing may be performed when necessary, though full psychiatric evaluations are typically referred to a psychologist.
+This assessment allows industry standard billing codes to be applied for billing purposes.
+More detailed psychiatric testing may be performed when/if necessary, though full psychiatric evaluations are typically referred to a psychologist.

 Do you have a waitlist?